dougEfresh/fireblocks-sdk-rs/docs/PolicyEditorBetaApi.md

 > models::DraftReviewAndValidationResponse update_draft(policy_rules, idempotency_key)
 Update the draft with a new set of rules

 Update the draft and return its validation. </br> **Note:** These endpoints are currently in beta and might be subject to changes.
 If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.
+Learn more about Fireblocks Transaction Authorization Policy in the following [guide](https://developers.fireblocks.com/docs/set-transaction-authorization-policy). </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters